 18 to 24 black peppercorns; divided

 Slice ends off cucumbers then slice in 1/4-inch rounds.

 Put the cucumber slices in a large nonreactive bowl or pot and cover with the 2 1/2 quarts of water.
 Add 3 tablespoons salt and stir until salt is dissolved.
 Cover the bowl with plastic wrap or a lid and refrigerate for 12 hours.

 Drain the cucumber slices.

 Cover and reduce heat to low to keep jars hot.

-In nonreactive stainless steel or enamel-lined pot, combine the 3 cups vinegar and 3 cups water.
+In a nonreactive stainless steel or enamel-lined pot, combine the 3 cups vinegar and 3 cups water.
 Stir in 2 tablespoons sugar and 2 tablespoons of salt until dissolved.
 Bring to a boil.

 Add hot vinegar mixture to each jar, leaving 1/2-inch of headspace.
 Wipe and spills off of the rims and threads of the jars with a damp paper towel.
 Fit with the lids and screw on jar rings tightly.

 Add more water to the pot and bring to a slow boil.
 Place the jars on a rack and lower them carefully into the hot water.
 If necessary, add more boiling of near-boiling water so the water level is at least 1 to 2 inches above the jars.
 Bring the water to a boil.
 Cover and boil gently for 10 minutes.

 About 24 hours later, check all of the jars for proper sealing.
 (The top should not spring up when pressed down in the center.)
 If you have a jar that didn't seal properly, refrigerate it and use it right away.
 The seal should look and feel concave to the touch.